Sonny-skyez/Py.test_-_Twitter_with_unittests/README.md

 - tweeting with given username,
 - lenght of massages < 160,
 - twitter verion,
-- finding tweets with hashtags.
+- finding all hashtags in tweets.

 Py.test functionalities used in project: